 The SEC’s civil action has been stayed pending the outcome of Bell’s sentencing and the U.S. Attorney’s criminal suit against Petters, which begins on October 26, 2009.

-If you are a Lancelot Investment Management LLC or Petters Company Inc. Investor/Victim or the victim of some other type of investment fraud, the Law Offices of Keith L. Miller, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
+If you are a Lancelot Investment Management LLC or Petters Company Inc. Investor/Victim or the victim of some other type of investment fraud, the Law Offices of the attorney, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
 The firm will take a fee only if we are successful in recovering your assets.